Termite Control Merritt Island

 What Attracts Termites to Merritt Island Houses?

-• Stucco: Avoid stucco below ground level.
+• Stucco: Make sure stucco doesn’t extend below ground level.

 Swarming Termite in Merritt Island